honey

 Step 1: Choose a glass jar with a lid

-As we have already said, the best choice is a glass container that has a lid.
+As we have already said, the best choice is a glass airtight container that has a lid.
 Glass is the highest quality food preservation material, and be sure to have a cap to prevent external germs from getting into the jar.
 So placed, honey can really last a very long time until you eat it.

 Step 2: Keep it at room temperature